 Angelology, the study of angels, is an extremely complex area of knowledge.
 Consequently, this post is a limited discussion.
 In fact, I will write a rather informal account of my findings, as though I were addressing students who have first been given the full written text.

 First, angels are supernatural creatures and, therefore, immortal beings found in several religions and mythologies.
 In the beginning, they were members of a divine council and were referred to as “sons of God.”
 Later on, the term “sons of God” was applied to angels who engaged in sexual intercourse with women, mere mortals.
 (See Fallen angels, Wikipedia.)
 These angels could not return to heaven.
 They were “fallen angels” and, henceforth, mortals.
-However, most angels have fallen led by Lucifer.
+But most angels have fallen led by Lucifer.

 According to certain Muslim accounts, Lucifer fell from grace because he would not bow to Adam, the first human being.
 In Greco-Roman mythology, hubris “extreme pride or self-confidence” leads to the demise of Icarus.
 (See Hubris, Wikipedia.)